Safety Planning | Baltimore Metropolitan Council

 Through the BRTB’s Regional Safety Subcommittee, BMC provides assistance for highway safety planning.
 The Subcommittee and BMC staff work on a variety of topics including:

-2. Support the MDOT Maryland Highway Safety Office (MHSO) in developing and implementing Strategic Highway Safety Plans (SHSPs)
+2. Support the Maryland Department of Transportation Motor Vehicle Administration’s Maryland Highway Safety Office (MHSO) in developing and implementing Strategic Highway Safety Plans (SHSPs).

-3. Bring together staff from federal, state and local jurisdictions representing the 4 E’s (engineering, education, enforcement and EMS) towards reducing crashes, fatalities and injuries on all roads
+3. Bring together staff from federal, state and local jurisdictions representing the 4 Es (engineering, education, enforcement, and EMS) towards reducing crashes, fatalities, and injuries on all roads utilizing the Safe System Approach.

 Performance Measures and Targets

 Since January 2018, the BRTB has adopted short-term yearly highway safety targets in accordance with regulatory guidance and advice received by FHWA and in coordination with MDOT.
-The annual targets were adopted in Resolution #18-8, Resolution #19-16, and Resolution #20-10.
+The current annual targets were adopted in Resolution #23-11.
+Previous resolutions with older annual targets can be found in Related Documents to the right.

 Safety Scoring Criteria for Long-Range Transportation Plan Projects

 Proposed projects receive both a policy and a technical score.
 BMC staff scores each of the proposed projects for technical merit, based on consistency with regional goals and strategies.
-Appendix B of Maximize2045, the 2019 regional long-range transportation plan, provides details on the scoring process to evaluate candidate projects.
+In the most recent Long-Range Transportation Plan (Resilience2050), safety scores were increased and incorporated alignment with local Strategic Highway Safety Plans (SHSP) and equity.
+Appendix B of Resilience2050, the 2023 regional long-range transportation plan, provides details on the scoring process to evaluate candidate projects.
 This discussion includes details on the scoring criteria related to highway safety.
 There is an ongoing effort to enhance the scoring criteria.

 Strategic Highway Safety Plan

-Maryland’s 2016-2020 Strategic Highway Safety Plan (SHSP) is developed around performance measures and effective strategies to achieve long-term goals.
-In 2020, BMC will continue to collaborate with the Maryland Highway Safety Office (MHSO) and other partners to update the statewide SHSP as a Vision Zero plan.
+Maryland’s 2021-2025 Strategic Highway Safety Plan (SHSP) is developed around performance measures and effective strategies to achieve long-term goals.
+BMC continues to collaborate with MHSO to support Zero Deaths Maryland.

 Achieving these goals will require a sustained and steadfast commitment from state and local agencies and key safety partners.
-SHSP stakeholders are crucial to improving roadway safety in Maryland through implementing the strategies and action steps related to the Four E’s of Traffic Safety (Engineering, Enforcement, Education, and Emergency Medical Services).
+SHSP stakeholders are crucial to improving roadway safety in Maryland through implementing the strategies and action steps related to the Four Es of Traffic Safety (Engineering, Enforcement, Education, and Emergency Medical Services) and utilizing the Safe System Approach.

-Since August 2019, BMC has housed a dedicated safety planner, funded in large part by MHSO, to assist local members of the BRTB in developing, implementing, and evaluating local SHSPs.
-Several BRTB jurisdictions have plans in place that are being incorporated into an SHSP process and all seven are in a planning stage, from problem identification to evaluation.
+Since August 2018, BMC has housed a dedicated safety planner, funded in large part by MHSO, to assist local members of the BRTB in developing, implementing, and evaluating local SHSPs.
+All BRTB jurisdictions have plans in place that may contribute to an SHSP process.
+Six of the seven jurisdictions are implementing SHSPs and all seven will be doing so in 2024.
+Several BRTB jurisdictions have been awarded Safe Streets and Roads for All grant funding from USDOT.

 Safety Campaigns